Code-Institute-Submissions/away-day/README.md

 Testing for each of the below user stories is included within the [testing log](TESTING.md).

+As a fan I want to...

-1. I'm travelling a long way for this match and need somewhere to stay overnight before the match;
+  1. ... find somewhere to stay overnight before the match;
-2. Our train arrives a couple of hours before the match, where is good for a beer?
+  2. ... find a place to get a drink;
-3. We've heard horror stories about the food at the ground we're visiting, can I find something decent to eat after the match?
+  3. ... find a restaurant to eat in after the match
   4. We were at the match yesterday and visited too many of the pubs your site recommended, can you find me a good hangover coffee?
   6. Just because I'm a football fan doesn't mean I want to drink all day, how can I search for some other things to do?
   7. A local friend recommended me somewhere to go, I just need to find it on the map;
   8. My club or league is missing, I'd like to ask the site owner to add them to the next release!
   9. I want my business to show up on your search results for a particular club or city, who do I contact?

 ## Features